patrcoff/ideasaver3000/readme.md

         self.archived        #not deleted, but not to be worked on
                              #currently
-        self.priority        #a metric of priority over other objects, details tbc

-Note, different front end apps will use combinations of the above attributes/ fields to derive uniqueness of categories and classification as well as build connections between objects.
+        self.priority        #a metric of priority over other objects, details tbc self.frontend_id     #id of front end which created object Note, different front end apps will use combinations of the above attributes/ fields to derive uniqueness of categories and classification as well as build connections between objects.